Posted on

 The Liver, Gallbladder, and Pancreas: The Supporting Characters

 The liver produces bile that helps break down fats.
 The liver also stores glycogen as an energy source for the body.
-It works to detoxify your hormones, and outside toxins too.
+It works to detoxify your hormones and outside toxins, too.

 The gallbladder stores the bile produced by the liver and releases it into the small intestine when needed.
-The hormone CCK or cholecystokinin triggers the gallbladder to do this.
+The hormone CCK, or cholecystokinin, triggers the gallbladder to do this.
 If you see cholecystokinin energetically imbalanced on your CBH results, this may be linked to your liver and gallbladder.

 Each of these organs plays a critical role in digestion, even though they’re not part of the digestive tract itself.